LeanBark/flaskDBProject/README.md

 Ensure the .env definition names match those requested within the db_connector.py

 In IDE terminal:
+- Change to "flaskDBProject" directory (Usually "cd ./flaskDBProject" in CLI)
 - Execute "app.py" to start Flask server
 - You should now be able to access a locally-hosted version of the app at the address "http://localhost:PORT"
 - PORT value should be defined in app.py